LauMeyHUB/TechGadgetWorker/orchestrate-microservices/README.md

 How to run:

-* Download/clone the code in this folder.
+* Download or clone the code in this folder.
 * Run the application: